 Long-term Care Quality

-Moving on to our last area, we gave this nursing home a D in the area of long-term care.
-This is the nursing home's least impressive category score.
+Moving on to our final category, this facility really did not fare very well.
+Due to a rock bottom grade of F in this category, this was obviously this nursing home's weakest grade.
 Long-term care grades of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids.
-One of the statistics we considered in addition to nurse's aid hours is vaccines.
-Frankly, we were a bit alarmed this nursing home administered the pneumonia vaccination to only 89.65517 percent of its patients.
-To our surprise, this facility was actually able to limit hospitalizations.
-With just 0.01 hospitalizations per one thousand long-term resident days, this nursing home has fewer hospitalizations than most nursing homes.
-This was its best feature in this category.
+Once we finished looking at the quantity of nursing care, we then analyzed the facility's vaccination data.
+This nursing home vaccinated 92 percent of its patients for pneumonia.
+Surprisingly, this place was actually able to limit hospitalizations.
+With just 0.01 hospitalizations per one thousand long-term resident days, this facility had less hospitalizations than the majority of nursing homes.
+This was its best score in this category.

 Rating Over Time